 Moissanite is typically less expensive than lab-grown diamonds.
 The average cost of moissanite is around $600 for 1 carat, vs an average of $4,000 per carat for lab-grown diamonds of a similar grade.

 Diamond Nexus diamonds are exceptionally affordable, and cheaper than the average moissanite.
 In fact, you can get some stones for under twenty dollars.

 Availability of course is important if you’re shopping for a diamond alternative – ideally, you want as many options as possible.
 But the reputation of who is selling moissanite or lab-grown diamonds is especially important.

 Moissanite is rarer than lab-grown diamonds.
 The leading seller of moissanite is Charles & Colvard, especially well known for their supply of Forever One Moissanite.
-Brilliant Earth is also a seller of some moissanite options.
+A new up and coming retailer specifically dedicated to moissanite is Forever Moissanite (my top pick for selection + prices).
+Finally, Brilliant Earth is also a seller of some moissanite options.

 Charles & Colvard is accredited with the Better Business Bureau and boasts an A plus rating and four and a half stars, according to consumer feedback.
 Outside reviews have it fairing just as well, with an average of over four out of five stars.

 Customers loved the value of the products and found that the gemstones held up well and were as expected, though there were some complaints both about customer service and skimpier warranties– and a minority of consumers had some issues with colored gemstones fading over time.

 Brilliant Earth also is accredited and has an A-plus rating with BBB.
 Across sites, it averaged a bit over 4 out of 5 stars based on customer reviews.
 A majority of consumers felt that the overall quality was as expected or better, and a small minority had some communication issues with customer service.